 But it’s not just the links that you’re after.
 Referral traffic is one of the biggest converters, so ensuring that your link is included with your name on relevant websites has the potential to help you get more clients.

-Three Simple Steps to Backlinking Success
+3 Simple Steps to Backlinking Success

-Help your community (and your website)
+1. Help Your Community (and your website)

 If your business hasn't dabbled in charity, I highly recommend that you consider doing so, but only if you're doing it for the right reasons.
 Because while backlinks are powerful, what's even better for your brand, your image, and perhaps most importantly, your heart, is making a difference in your community.